CEREBRAL VENOUS SINUS THROMBOSIS

 • cerebral venous thrombosis generally has a more favorable prognosis than arterial stroke, particularly when diagnosed and treated promptly

-• various factors influence outcome:
+• various factors influence the outcome:

 • extent of the thrombosis